smithjd/sql-pet/README.md

 ## Docker & Postgres

-Noam Ross's "[Docker for the UseR](https://nyhackr.blob.core.windows.net/presentations/Docker-for-the-UseR_Noam-Ross.pdf)" suggests that there are four distinct use-cases for useRs.
-This repo explores #2.

-1. Make a fixed working environment
-2. Access a service outside of R **(e.g., Postgres)**
-3. Create an R based service
-4. Send our compute job somewhere else

 There's a lot to learn about Docker and many uses for it, here we just cut to the chase.